tanaylab/MCNoise/README.rst

 umis to two parts: umis which generated from noise and umis which generated from native true expression of this gene module in those metacells (named ``Egt - Expressed Genes in Type``).
-The key point is that different different pairs of metacells and genes clusters should have the same noise estimation if they share the same batch, while the same pair of metacell and gene cluster should have the same Egt even between batches.
+The key point is that different pairs of metacells and genes clusters should have the same noise estimation if they share the same batch, while the same pair of metacell and gene cluster should have the same Egt even between batches.
 Once we have those candidates we can use them to